 All About Compound Interest Calculators

 When it comes to compound interest, it means that the interest is paid not just to principal balance of your account but to other interest it has accumulated previously.
 Compound interest can produce massive gains onto your investment over a long period time.
-This is actually among the many reasons why this concept of investment has become something that numerous investors are so eager and interested to understand.
+This is exactly the primary reason why such concept of investing is something that a lot of investors are so eager and interested to understand.

-Whether you believe it or not, there are many ways to which interests can be calculated and these are simple and compound.
-With regards to simple calculation of interest, it’s easier to be done because like what the name suggests, simple interest indicates that the principal balance is what being calculated.
+As a matter of fact, there are a couple of ways in which interests could be calculated and these are simple and compound.
+In simple calculation of the interest, it’s actually the easier to be done because as what the name suggests, simple interest indicates that the principle balance is what being calculated.
 And with that said, to be able to calculate the simple interest, you simply need to multiply your rate of interest by the number of years that you are considering as well as your principal balance.

-So to give you a quick example of how simple interest calculation works, assuming that you buy a bond for 1000 dollars that pays 5 percent simple interest for 30 years, you are going to receive 50 dollars annually for the next 30 years as interest payment, which is a total of 1500 dollars in interest.
+As a basic example to how simple interest calculation works, assuming that you’ve bought a bond for around 1000 dollars that pays 5 percent simple interest for 30 years, you are going to receive 50 dollars annually for the next 30 years as interest payment, which is a total of 1500 dollars in interest.
 The interest stays the same every after year in simple interest.

-With regards to the formula in computing compounding interest, it is going to be A = P (1+r)t in which A is the ending amount of money, while P is the principal and r is the interest rate that’s expressed as decimal so 5% is equivalent to .05 and t is the number of time in years.
+As for the formula in computing compound interest, it is A = P (1+r)t in which A is the ending amount of money, while P is the principal and r is the interest rate that’s expressed as decimal so 5% is equivalent to .05 and t is the number of time in years.

-You are going to find compound interest calculators in the internet that are intended for the purpose of getting an estimate and not for financial advice or planning.
-As with any other tool, it’s only as accurate as assumptions it is making as well as the data that it has and something that you shouldn’t totally rely on as substitute for a tax professional or a financial advisor.
+There are compound interest calculators that are available online as well which are intended for the purpose of getting an estimate and not for financial advice or planning.
+Like with any other tool, it is as accurate as assumptions it’s making and the data it has and something that you must not rely on as substitute for a tax professional or a financial advisor.